CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![create project](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/azuredevops-project.png)

->Get the UniqueID value from the **Environment details-> Azure Credentials** tab, Suppose the UniqueID is 296566 the name of the forked repository should be CodeToCloud-Source-296566
+>Get the UniqueID value from the **Environment details-> Azure Credentials** tab, Suppose the UniqueID is 296566 the name of the forked repository should be CodeToCloud-Source-<inject key="UniqueID" />

 3. Go to **User settings** and then select Personal Access Tokens